Amaka Igwe

-On 2 January 2020, Igwe was honoured on her 57th posthumous birthday with a Google Doodle.
+Born in Enugu State, Nigeria, Igwe had her tertiary education at Obafemi Awolowo University before venturing into film production.
+She died in 2014 from asthma complications, and was posthumously honoured with a Google Doodle in 2020.

 Early life and education

-Uzoamaka Audrey "Amaka" Igwe was born to Isaac and Patience Ene on 2 January 1963 in Port-Harcourt.
+Uzoamaka Audrey "Amaka" Igwe was born to Isaac and Patience Ene on 2 January 1963 in Port-Harcourt, the capital city of Rivers State, south-south Nigeria.
 Igwe was the fifth of seven children, and the fourth of six sisters.
 She was known as "GCO" (General Commanding Officer) by her father and "Storm" by her mother because she was always busy with some activity.
 As a child she acted as a Minister of Youth, Sports and Culture.

-She studied at All Saints School and Awkunanaw Girls High School in Enugu.
+She studied at All Saints School and Awkunanaw Girls High School in Enugu State, southeastern Nigeria.
 She boxed, played basketball, and was captain of the girls' soccer team.
 During her A-Levels at Idia College, Benin, Igwe began to explore her creative side.
-She taught people the Atilogwu dance, and competed nationally.
+She taught people the Atilogwu dance and competed nationally.
 She also began writing plays and songs.
 Amaka Igwe wanted to study law, but officials of the Joint Admissions and Matriculation Board (JAMB) offered her "Education and Religious Studies (Theology)" instead.
 Hence, she studied Education/Religion at the University of Ife (now Obafemi Awolowo University).

 From OAU, Igwe jointed the MNET short celluloid film "Barbers Wisdom" as director and then proceeded to the University of Ibadan, where she obtained a master's degree in Library and Information Sciences.
-She spent her time during her National Youth Service Corps as a travelling secretary for the Scripture Union.
+She spent her time during her National Youth Service Corps (NYSC) as a travelling secretary for the Scripture Union.
 She then worked at the Anambra State University of Technology as an executive director at Eida Information Systems before settling in the creative industry.
-She married her husband Charles Igwe in April 1993, and had three children.
+She married her husband Charles Igwe in April 1993 and had three children.